craftcms/cms/docs/installing.md

 ### Step 3: Create your database

 Next up, you’ll need to create a database for Craft.
-If you’re given a choice, we recommend that you set the default charset to “utf8” and the default collation to “utf8\_unicode\_ci”, but the actual charset and collation should be determined by your project’s requirements.
+If you’re given a choice, we recommend that you set the default charset to `utf8` and the default collation to `utf8_unicode_ci`, but the actual charset and collation should be determined by your project’s requirements.

 If your host limits you to a single database, and you’re already using it for another app, that should be fine.
 Craft is perfectly capable of sharing a database with other apps, although we can’t speak for the other apps.
-All of Craft’s tables will get prefixed with “craft\_” by default, so it’s easy to identify them.
+All of Craft’s tables will get prefixed with “craft_” by default, so it’s easy to identify them.

 ### Step 4: Tell Craft how to connect to your database

-Open up your craft/config/db.php file on your server.
+Open up your `craft/config/db.php` file on your server.
 This file holds some settings that tell Craft how it can connect to your database.

 * Set `'server'` to the name of your database server.
 If your database and web server are on the same box, then this will likely be either `"localhost"` or `"127.0.0.1"`.
 * Set `'user'` to the name of the MySQL user Craft should use to connect to the database.
 * Set `'password'` to the password for the MySQL user Craft should use to connect to the database.
 * Set `'database'` to the name of the database Craft should be connecting to.
 * Set `'tablePrefix'` to the prefix you want each of Craft’s tables to use.
-Note that this must be five characters or less, and it does *not* need to end with “\_”.
+Note that this must be five characters or less, and it does *not* need to end with “_”.
 If Craft won’t be sharing its database with any other apps, you’re also free to leave this one blank.

 If you need to check with your web host to get the correct values for these settings, that’s OK; we can wait.